 Apple made a huge change when it switched from PowerPC to Intel.
 Intel is based on Nehalem-based architecture.

-Fabrication is the process in which computer chips are made.
-The chips undergo numerous tests so that it proves that the chip can get through all types of circuits.
-It tested several times under different procedures that it makes it suitable to deliver power and fit for all kinds of connections.
+Fabrication is the process by which computer chips are made.
+The chips undergo numerous tests to prove that the chip can get through all types of circuits.
+It was tested several times under different procedures, making it suitable to deliver power and fit for all kinds of connections.

 After all the test has been made, it is placed in the position in the motherboard or other devices.
 It ensures quality.